Early Triassic: Terrestrial biota

 The most common land vertebrate was the small herbivorous synapsid Lystrosaurus.
 Often interpreted as a disaster taxon (although this view was questioned), Lystrosaurus had a wide range across Pangea.
 In the southern part of the supercontinent, it co-occurred with the non-mammalian cynodonts Galesaurus and Thrinaxodon, early relatives of mammals.
-First archosauriforms appeared, such as Erythrosuchus (Olenekian-Ladinian).
+The first archosauriforms appeared, such as Erythrosuchus (Olenekian-Ladinian).
 This group includes the ancestors of crocodiles and dinosaurs (including birds).
 Fossilized foot prints of dinosauromorphs are known from the Olenekian.
+The Early Triassic entomofauna is very poorly understood because of the paucity of insect fossils from this epoch.

 The flora was gymnosperm-dominated at the onset of the Triassic, but changed rapidly and became lycopod-dominated (e.g. Pleuromeia) during the Griesbachian-Dienerian ecological crisis.
 This change coincided with the extinction of the Permian Glossopteris flora.
 In the Spathian subage, the flora changed back to gymnosperm and pteridophyte dominated.
 These shifts reflect global changes in precipitation and temperature.
 Floral diversity was overall very low during the Early Triassic, as plant life had yet to fully recover from the Permian-Triassic extinction.

 Microbially induced sedimentary structures (MISS) are common in the fossil record of North China in the immediate aftermath of the Permian-Triassic extinction, indicating that microbial mats dominated local terrestrial ecosystems following the Permian-Triassic boundary.
 The regional prevalence of MISS is attributable to a decrease in bioturbation and grazing pressure as a result of aridification and temperature increase.
+MISS have also been reported from Early Triassic fossil deposits in Arctic Canada.
 The disappearance of MISS later in the Early Triassic has been interpreted as a signal of increased bioturbation and recovery of terrestrial ecosystems.

 Aquatic biota

-In the oceans, the most common Early Triassic hard-shelled marine invertebrates were bivalves, gastropods, ammonites, echinoids, and a few articulate brachiopods.
+In the oceans, the most common Early Triassic hard-shelled marine invertebrates were bivalves, gastropods, ammonoids, echinoids, and a few articulate brachiopods.
 Conodonts experienced a revival in diversity following a nadir during the Permian.
-The first oysters appeared in the Early Triassic.
+The first oysters (Liostrea) appeared in the Early Triassic.
 They grew on the shells of living ammonoids as epizoans.
 Microbial reefs were common, possibly due to lack of competition with metazoan reef builders as a result of the extinction.
 However, transient metazoan reefs reoccurred during the Olenekian wherever permitted by environmental conditions.
 Ammonoids show blooms followed by extinctions during the Early Triassic.

-Aquatic vertebrates diversified after the extinction.
+Aquatic vertebrates diversified after the extinction: